-Discount rate
+Discount Rate

 The discount rate used to measure the total pension liability was 7.75 percent.
+The equivalent blended rate is 7.48% and will be used as the discount rate to measure the total pension liability.
 The projection of cash flows used to determine the discount rate assumed that future contributions will be made in accordance with statutory rates.
 On this basis, the pension plan's fiduciary net position together with the expected future contributions are sufficient to provide all projected future benefit payments of current plan members as determined in accordance with GASB 67.
-Therefore, the 7.75% assumed long- term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Therefore, the 7.48% assumed long- term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.